intellivoid/Translations/OpenBlu Web Application/README.md

 ```

 The document above is an example of what a translation file
-(Language File) typically looks like.
+(Language File / JSON File) typically looks like.
+During
+translating the structure should remain the same.
+There cannot
+be removed or added values unless the primary language file
+(EN) has been updated.

+In the case if another translation is missing a value, the
+fallback language (EN) will be used to display the missing
+text

 -----------------------------------------------------------------